NASHRA / ALTERNATIVES[SUBSTACK]

 Why the 10% cut compounds as you grow.

 The Substack model is simple: pay nothing until you charge your readers, then give 10% back on every subscription, every month.
 For writers at $200 MRR, the math is manageable.
 At $1K MRR, that's $100 a month compounding in Substack's favor, roughly $1,200 a year.
 At $5K MRR, $500 every month.
 Meanwhile, Substack gives you no subscriber tags, no visual automation builder, no custom sending domain, and a constrained template you share with every other publication on the network.
-Creators & solopreneurs who want to keep growing and keep what they earn hit the model's ceiling faster than the tool's.
+Experts and publishers who want to keep growing and keep what they earn hit the model's ceiling faster than the tool's.

-Substack takes 10% of every paid subscription, every month.
+Substack takes 10% of every paid subscription; Nashra's fee is flat.

 Substack10% + Stripe fees